 After the initial setup, use the same Apple ID (and follow the same instructions) to sign in to your other iOS devices, iPadOS devices, and Mac computers.
 To sign in on your Windows computer, see the instructions below.
 For information about signing in on your Apple TV, see Set up your Apple ID on Apple TV in the Apple TV User Guide.

 Note: If you don’t have an iOS device, iPadOS device, or Mac, go to iCloud.com, then enter your Apple ID and password to turn on web-only access.
-If you sign into iCloud.com with web-only access on a phone browser, you can use Notes.
+If you sign into iCloud.com with web-only access on a tablet browser, you can use iCloud Drive, Notes, and Contacts.

 Set up iCloud on a Windows computer